-You can upgrade DigitalOcean Kubernetes clusters to newer patch versions (for example, 1.20.1 to 1.20.2) as well as new minor versions (for example, 1.19.1 to 1.20.1) in the DigitalOcean Control Panel or in doctl, the command line interface (CLI) tool.
+You can upgrade DigitalOcean Kubernetes clusters to newer patch versions (for example, 1.20.1 to 1.20.2) as well as new minor versions (for example, 1.19.1 to 1.20.1) in the DigitalOcean Control Panel or in doctl

 There are two ways to upgrade:

-• On demand.
+On demand.
 When an upgrade becomes available for DigitalOcean Kubernetes, you can manually trigger the upgrade process.
 You can upgrade to a new minor version using the manual process, provided you first perform all available patch-level upgrades for your current minor version.

-• Automatically.
+Automatically.
 You can enable automatic upgrades for a cluster that happen within a maintenance window you specify.
 Automatic updates trigger on new patch versions of Kubernetes and new point releases of DigitalOcean Kubernetes subsystems with non-breaking updates.
-However, your cluster will not be automatically upgraded to new minor Kubernetes versions (for example, 1.19.1 to 1.20.1).
+However, your cluster is not be automatically upgraded to new minor Kubernetes versions (for example, 1.19.1 to 1.20.1).

 DigitalOcean runs a cluster linter check before each required upgrade.
 A subset of the errors are included in the 30-day notice email and also appear in the control panel.
 If cluster linter errors are present, you must fix the issues.